Bell OH-58 Kiowa: Army Helicopter Improvement Program (AHIP)

 The Army's decision to acquire the NTSH resulted in the "Army Helicopter Improvement Program (AHIP)".
 Both Bell Helicopter and Hughes Helicopters redesigned their scout aircraft to compete for the contract.
-Bell offered a more robust version of the OH-58 in their Model 406, and Hughes offered an upgraded version of the OH-6.
-On 21 September 1981, Bell Helicopter Textron was awarded a development contract.
-On 6 October 1983, the first prototype performed its maiden flight, and the aircraft entered service two years later as the OH-58D.
+Bell offered a more robust version of the OH-58 in their Model 406.
+Hughes offered an upgraded version of the OH-6.
+In September 1981, Bell Helicopter Textron was awarded a development contract.
+On 6 October 1983, the first prototype performed its maiden flight, In 1985, the aircraft entered service as the OH-58D.

 Initially intended for attack, cavalry, and artillery roles, the Army only approved a low initial production level and confined the OH-58D's role to field artillery observation.
 The Army also directed that a follow-on test be conducted to further evaluate it due to perceived deficiencies.
-On 1 April 1986, the Army formed a task force at Fort Rucker, Alabama, to remedy deficiencies in the AHIP.
-During 1988, the Army had planned to discontinue the OH-58D and focus on the LHX; however, Congress approved $138 million to expand the program, calling for the AHIP to operate with the Apache as a hunter/killer team; the AHIP would locate targets and the Apache would destroy them in a throwback to the traditional OH-58/AH-1 relationship.
+In April 1986, the Army formed a task force at Fort Rucker, Alabama, to remedy deficiencies in the AHIP.
+In 1988, the Army had planned to discontinue the OH-58D and focus on the LHX.
+Congress approved $138 million to expand the program, calling for the AHIP to operate with the Apache as a hunter/killer team.
+The AHIP would locate targets and the Apache would destroy them in a throwback to the traditional OH-58/AH-1 relationship.

 The Secretary of the Army directed instead that the aircraft's armament systems be upgraded, based on experience with Task Force 118's performance operating armed OH-58Ds in the Persian Gulf in support of Operation Prime Chance, and that the type be used primarily for scouting and armed reconnaissance.
-The armed aircraft would be known as the OH-58D Kiowa Warrior, denoting its new armed configuration.
-Beginning with the 202nd aircraft (s/n 89-0112) in May 1991, all remaining OH-58Ds were produced in the Kiowa Warrior configuration.
-During January 1992, Bell received its first retrofit contract to convert all remaining OH-58Ds to the Kiowa Warrior configuration.
+The armed aircraft was named the OH-58D Kiowa Warrior, denoting its new armed configuration.
+Beginning with the 202nd aircraft in May 1991, all remaining OH-58Ds were produced in the Kiowa Warrior configuration.
+In January 1992, Bell received its first retrofit contract to convert all remaining OH-58Ds to the Kiowa Warrior configuration.